mrzool/s-town/source/02-episode2.md

 Jake: Probably.
 He's, he's burnt up.
 He wouldn't know no better.
 He's probably just laugh about it with you.

 I told Jake no thanks, at least not now.
 I do not feel like I am armed with enough information to confront Kabram yet.
-Aside from seeming farfetched, the idea also just sounded potentially dangerous.
+Aside from seeming far-fetched, the idea also just sounded potentially dangerous.
 For John, for Jake, and for me.

 But then the next night a bunch of other people proposed the exact same thing.